RickStrahl/BlogPosts/2019-12/Deploying-Web-Connection-Applications/WebConnectionDeploymentAndConfiguration.md

 * Pick your new Web Site
 * Agree to the terms

-Let it 'er rip - and you're done!
+Let 'er rip - and you're done!
 Yup that's it.
 Then navigate to your site via SSL.

 https://publishing.west-wind.com